Batch image resizing and conversion with ImageMagick

 Combining resizing and format conversion in a single command

-You can combine multiple operations in a single command to efficiently process your images, saving time and reducing the number of steps in your workflow.
+You can combine multiple operations in one command to process your images more efficiently, saving time and reducing workflow steps.

 Resize and convert simultaneously

-To resize images and convert them to a different format simultaneously:
+To resize images and convert them to a different format in one go:

 This command resizes all .jpg